-55. Review requests received on the basis of the grounds above will be considered by the Academic Registrar or nominee within 14 calendar days.
-The Academic Registrar or nominee who will consider whether the Sub-Board followed the Appeals Policy and Procedure correctly in coming to their decision and whether the decision is consistent with the evidence provided by the student.

-- 56. The Academic Registrar or nominee will then make one of the following recommendations: - a) The Sub-Board of Examiners' decision was valid and therefore the review request of their decision is rejected. - b) The Sub-Board of Examiners review their decision, in conjunction with newly submitted evidence or instruction from the Academic Registrar, and submit an updated decision to the case handler within 14 calendar days.
+- 55. Review requests received on the basis of the grounds above will be considered by the Academic Registrar or nominee within 14 calendar days.
+The Academic Registrar or nominee who will consider whether the Sub-Board followed the Appeals Policy and Procedure correctly in coming to their decision and whether the decision is consistent with the evidence provided by the student. - 56.
+The Academic Registrar or nominee will then make one of the following recommendations: - a) The Sub-Board of Examiners' decision was valid and therefore the review request of their decision is rejected. - b) The Sub-Board of Examiners review their decision, in conjunction with newly submitted evidence or instruction from the Academic Registrar, and submit an updated decision to the case handler within 14 calendar days.
 Please note this does not necessarily mean that any prior decision will change but will be re-considered in light of any new evidence. - c) That the case has sufficiently established that the decision of the Sub-Board of Examiners may not have been properly considered and the appeal should therefore be heard by an Appeal Panel. - 57.
 You will be notified of the Academic Registrar's decision and of the next steps.
-The outcome of the action recommended by the Academic Registrar of the review stage will conclude the internal procedures. - 58.
-Should you feel unhappy with how your appeal was processed you have the option of making a complaint to the Office of the Independent Adjudicator to have your case reviewed.
-Details of how to do this are detailed under Office of the Independent Adjudicator section below.
+The outcome of the action recommended by the Academic Registrar of the review stage will conclude the internal procedures.
+You will be provided with the details of the Office of the Independent Adjudicator.